 According to the PANTONE Fashion Color Report Spring’16: “Colors this season transport us to a happier, sunnier place where we feel free to express a wittier version of our real selves.”

-Bright pastels, strong shapes and lines, unexpected color combinations are popular with Web designers this season.
+Bright pastels, strong shapes, and lines, and unexpected color combinations are popular with Web designers this season.

 This is the color palette that is trending in Webdesign at the moment: